GABETROLL/holbertonschool-low_level_programming/function_pointers/README.md

 ## Scripts:
 1: make a function that calls another function using a function pointer
 2: make a function that calls another function with each item in an array as a parameter
+3: make a function that searches for an int's index inside of an array, using a function to "scan the number" to see if it matches
+3: make a function that searches for an int's index inside of an array, using a function to "scan the number" to see if it matches
+3: make a function that searches for an int's index inside of an array, using a function to "scan the number" to see if it matches